WWE Raw Chicago: Are Undertaker, Balor Scheduled? Plus Bayley, Goldberg Reaction

 WWE Raw in Chicago could also feature the long-awaited return of Finn Balor from injury.
 Balor, whose re-debut with Raw has been rumored since the time of the Royal Rumble, was predicted by many to miss WrestleMania this year due to the expected logjam at the top of the card.

-As Cleveland.com also noted, Balor’s return to WWE, rumors indicate, may have been pushed up as a favor to “The Demon” who has been working hard to rehabilitate his injured shoulder in order to return in time for the big event.
+As Cleveland.com also noted, Balor’s return to WWE, rumors indicate, may have been pushed up as a favor to “The Demon,” who has been working hard to rehabilitate his injured shoulder in order to return in time for the big event.

 According to Cleveland.com, Balor is penciled in to face his old NXT rival Samoa Joe at this year’s WrestleMania, presumably taking the fight to Joe in the ring as nobody has as-of-yet seen on WWE Raw.
 Of course, questions surrounding the impending return of Seth Rollins to the roster could call that into question.